7 ePCR documentation tips for EMS professionals

-Increasingly EMS providers are documenting patient care using tablet, handheld or notebook computer electronic patient care reports (ePCR).
-The format and content of the ePCR collects a similar set of data elements as the paper patient care report it replaced. ePCRs can lead to more consistent data entry, an easier to read document, synchronization with a CAD system, improved report delivery,and increased cost recovery.
+EMS providers document patient assessment findings and treatments on an electronic patient care report (ePCR).
+The report is completed on a tablet, handheld or notebook computer, or smartphone.
+The format and content of the ePCR collects a similar set of data elements as the paper patient care report they have replaced. ePCRs lead to more consistent data entry, an easier to read document, synchronization with a CAD system, improved report delivery, and improved cost recovery.

 Here's seven tips to best utilize your service's ePCR:

 1. Develop a system to consistently work through each data entry screen.

 2. Confirm the patient’s mailing address as it may be different than the location the patient is currently residing.

 3. Carefully enter patient demographic information, like name, birth date, and social security number, so it synchronizes with information already on-file about the patient.

 4. Use the body diagram to annotate injury locations, previous injuries, and medical devices (like ostomy site, pacemaker location, central line port, feeding tube, medication patch, or urinary catheter).
 You can also mark the location successful and unsuccessful IV sites.